• Dentulu

 Advantages of Oral Appliances

-4. Effective for Mild to Moderate Cases: Many people with mild to moderate sleep apnea find that oral appliances significantly improve their symptoms, including reducing snoring and improving sleep quality.
+• Effective for selected cases: Many individuals with mild to moderate sleep apnea experience reduced snoring and improved sleep quality.

 How to Choose the Right Treatment